Recommendations

 • may be incorporated within an existing cardiac rehabilitation programme

 • should be accompanied by information about support available from healthcare professionals when the person is doing the programme.
-[2018]
+[2018, amended 2025]

 Do not use prognostic risk tools to determine whether to refer a person with heart failure to palliative care services.
 [2018]

-If the symptoms of a person with heart failure are worsening despite optimal specialist treatment, discuss their palliative care needs with the specialist heart failure multidisciplinary team and consider a needs assessment for palliative care.
+If the symptoms of a person with heart failure are worsening despite optimal specialist treatment, discuss their palliative care needs with the specialist heart failure multidisciplinary team (MDT) and think about a needs assessment for palliative care.
 [2018]

-People with heart failure and their families or carers should have access to professionals with palliative care skills within the heart failure team.
+Offer people with heart failure and their families or carers access to professionals with palliative care skills within the heart failure team.
 [2003]

 Terms used in this guideline